Semi Tourist: A Truckers Guide to Fine Dining, Culture, and Adventure

 Stepped on a bear

 I was picking blackberries out the cove road (the other side of Tekoa Mountain from our house) and put some tree limbs over some pretty beg blackberry vines to get further into the patch without getting eaten up by the vines.
-Somehow when I stepped on the branches I disturbed this black bear.
+Somehow when I stepped on the branches, I disturbed this black bear.
 I took off like a shot out of the blackberries and ran like hell.
 When I looked back, I saw the bear running like hell too, in the opposite direction.
 That’s when I discovered that bears can run about as fast as horses.

 Skiing in “bear trap” bindings (Circa 1952, or so)

-When I first learned to downhill ski, the binding were quite similar to the ones used today for cross-country skiing (cable).
-The boots were called ski boots, but were just modified hiking boots with the heel grooved to accommodate the binding cable.
+When I first learned to downhill ski, the bindings were quite similar to the ones used today for cross-country skiing (cable).
+The boots were called ski boots but were just modified hiking boots with the heel grooved to accommodate the binding cable.
 I suppose they were actually cross-country boots.
 The downhill skis were wider than cross-country, solid wood, and we had no steel edges at first.
 We installed steel edges by screwing on 8”x1/4” (20cm x 6.4mm) interlocking metal strips.
 Of course, we had to cut out a recess on the edges to accept the strips.
 Ski improvements seemed to come as fast as computer changes do today (1990-2000).
 The next year safety bindings were available (2 brands!).
 We put ‘em on.
 They were simply a spring-loaded post that released you foot during right or left pressure, but still used the old-style boots and cable bindings.
 But they were still a great leap ahead.
 Next came good boots, every bit as fffo as the ones used today, but made of leather.
 Everyone hated them at first because the soles wouldn’t flex like the old-style boots and they were hard to walk in.
 It seemed like every day a new binding was coming out, and pretty soon the cable disappeared completely.

 We’d mostly ski at Mt.
 Spokane, but occasionally to other fairly local places.
 Our other favorite place was Rossland, BC.
 Gary Lyden and I pooled our resources and bought a pair of jump skis.
 We thought, “here we go again,” they had no steel edges, and used those damned cable bindings.
 They were wider, longer, thicker and heavier than downhill skis too.
 Jump skis never improved as long as we skied.
 I never got better than mediocre at jumping either, but Gary’s dad took 8mm home movies of our jumps anyway.
 We watched them intently in hopes of improving.
 Gary improved & continued skiing even after he broke his neck.
 Last I heard he still skis.